Folds in the skin

 Those are permanent folds.

-Permanent folds cause permanent damages
+Permanent folds cause permanent damage

 Main health problems caused by cutaneous folds